nz-gravity/lisa_glitch_buster/docs/index.md

 # lisa_glitch_buster

-lisa_glitch_buster is a Python library for training and using a GAN (Generative Adversarial Network) to generate synthetic GW signals from Stellar core collapse events.
+lisa_glitch_buster is a Python library for

 ## Installation